Jbridges1119/boredGameNyte/README.md

 4. Update the .env with your relavent local information.

-Your app is now ready to be launched, please run *npm start* in both server and client folers.
+Your app is now ready to be launched, please run *npm start* in both server and client folders.
 The React application will be launched, please open your browser to [http://localhost:3000/](http://localhost:3000/) to view the app.